Table of contents

 “packaged software that creates a persistent, unified customer database that is accessible to other systems.”

 If we examine this definition in more detail, “packaged software” refers to software managed internally by organizations.
-Typically, CDP software requires very little support from IT departments, meaning marketing teams can plan and execute personalized marketing campaigns quickly and easily.
+Typically, thanks to its operational efficiency, CDP software requires very little support from IT departments, meaning marketing teams can plan and execute personalized marketing campaigns and other initiatives quickly and easily.

-The CDP’s “persistent, unified customer database” provides a 360-degree view of each customer by gathering data from multiple systems, linking information related to the same customer and storing the information so that customer behavior can be tracked over time.
-As a result, individual profiles are always up to date.
+The CDP’s “persistent, unified customer database” provides a 360-degree view of each customer by gathering data from multiple systems, linking contact information related to the same customer, and storing the information so that customer behavior can be tracked over time.
+As a result, individual customer profiles are always up to date.

 The fact that data stored in the CDP is “accessible to other systems” means closer alignment across departments is possible.
 Data stored in the CDP can be used by other systems for analysis and to manage customer interactions.